crypticC0der/ani-cli/README.md

 Note: Trackma account number 1 is hard-coded to the script.
 If the account number is different that that, it can be changed in the script at the top.

+By default, trackma is not enabled.
+However, it can be toggled by changing the `use_trackma` variable to "yes" or "no".

 ## Dmenu

 Dmenu can be used for various tasks like selecting anime, episodes etc or for choosing to update the show or not.
 By default, dmenu is not enabled.
-However, it can be toggled by changing the dmenu variable to "yes" or "no".
+However, it can be toggled by changing the `dmenu` variable to "yes" or "no".